Emergency: All St. Louis County offices are now open to the public.

-Beginning Tuesday, June 1st, 2021, the St. Louis County Sheriff’s Office will resume accepting applications for Permits to Carry in person at your local sheriff's office.
+The St. Louis County Sheriff’s Office accepts applications for Minnesota Permit to Carry at your local sheriff's office.

-Permit to Carry applications will only be accepted in person.
-Any mailed Permits to Carry received with a postmark after May 31st, 2021, will be returned to the applicant.
+Permits to Carry applications will only be accepted in person.
+Any Permits to Carry received via mail or courier will be returned to the applicant without being processed.

-If submitting a Permit to Purchase/Permit to Acquire application via mail, email or fax, please remember to include a clear copy of your driver's license.
-Permits to Purchase may also be submitted in person beginning June 1st, 2021, as an additional option.
+If submitting a Permit to Purchase/Permit to Acquire application, you can submit via mail, email or fax, but please remember to include a clear copy of your driver's license.
+Permits to Purchase may also be submitted in person as an additional option.

 PERMIT TO CARRY